shopsys/shopsys/docs/cookbook/creating-a-multidomain-design.md

 !!! hint
     If you are not familiar with `phing`, there is [a separate article](../introduction/console-commands-for-application-management-phing-targets.md) about it as well.

-### Scenario 2 - I want to change layout in footer on my 2nd domain
+### Scenario 2 - I want to change the layout in the footer on my 2nd domain

-In the footer, among other things, are on the right side contact phone number and email, list of articles and link to contact page.
+In the footer, among other things, are on the right side contact phone number and email, a list of articles and a link to the contact page.
-Let us say we want to change the elements so the list of articles goes first, then link to contact page, and the phone number and email are last.
+Let us say we want to change the elements so the list of articles goes first, then the link to the contact page, and the phone number and email are last.

 Open [`domains.yaml`](https://github.com/shopsys/shopsys/blob/master/project-base/config/domains.yaml) and set `design_id` parameter for your 2nd domain.